digital-pros/commerce-authorize/README.md

 ## Using the Gateway

-After installing this gateway, the default form fields will submit a transaction to Authorize.net.
+After installing the gateway, the default form fields will submit a transaction to Authorize.net.

 ***The examples below have been simplified for illustration purposes.***